Updated May 15, 2023

-It is better to fix the cell of Current Value because this will be seen in all the other ROIs of 2018-2020 as shown above.
+It is better to fix the cell of the Current Value because this will be seen in all the other ROIs of 2018-2020, as shown above.
 Now we will press enter to exit, this will show the ROI.

-To convert this, into percentage click on the % symbol from the Home menu tab as shown below.
+To convert this into a percentage, click on the % symbol from the Home menu tab, as shown below.

 Example #2 – Calculating Investment Return In Excel

-In this example, we will see how to calculate ROI and also Annualized return using the below formula.
-To calculate the annualized return we will be using the below formula.
+In this example, we will see how to calculate ROI and Annualized return using the formula below.
+To calculate the annualized return, we will be using the below formula.

 R= ((Invest Amount + Gain)/Invest Amount)^(365/Days)-1

 We have a different set of data as shown below.

 First, let’s find the gain in investment, which is the difference between Investment and final investment.

 We can then calculate the days invested using the TODAY function with Investment date there in cell A2.